 Employer Type Funding Principle Main Employer Group The contributions strategy will apply reductions in the first 2 years of the certification period (2024/25 and 2025/26) but will revert to a prudent estimate of a sustainable long-term rate in the final year (2026/27).
 This should ensure that employers factor a realistic long-term cost into future budgets.
 Rates will not reduce to zero.
 In any year, the employer contribution rate will not be lower than the member contribution rate.
 Rates will continue to be based on each employer's individual characteristics including their membership, risk profile, covenant and time horizon.
 Reductions will only be applied where the rate achieves an acceptable likelihood of success for the employer's funding target.
-Open Employers It is anticipated that rates for employers in this group will Closed (with guarantor) follow a similar pattern to the MEG, but the other Closed (no guarantor) employers are less homogenous, so there will be variations.
+Open Employers Rates for employers in this group follow a similar pattern to the MEG, but the other employers are less homogenous, so there are a small number of variations.
+Closed (with guarantor)

-Exiting (< 7 years) Target 100% funding on cessation basis (90% LoS) at point of exit with default 50% LoS rate in interim.
+Closed (no guarantor) Rates for employers in these groups target 100% Exiting (≤ 7 years) funding on a cessation basis (90% LoS) at point of exit with default 50% LoS rate in interim.